V1EngineeringInc/V1EngineeringInc-Docs/docs/software/Fengrave-vcarve-inlay.md

 - Prepare the picture for use with F-engrave
     - I use Inkscape or Gimp or plain old Windows Paint
     - You may have to do some work on simplifying the picture or enhancing the details

+* Start F-engrave and import your picture

+    + The picture will display, some of the imperfections may be purely the representation but others may cause your inlay part to have defects
+    + Make the necessary selections with F-engrave – see Scorchworks instructions
+    + Use the save Gcode option (this will be the “MAIN” file)
+    + Save the Clean Gcode and the Vclean Gcode
+       - If there is nothing to Clean or Vclean F-engrave will complain that the clean up hasn’t been run.